nicholaswilde/recipes/docs/sides/falafel-scones-with-harissa-yogurt.md

 ### Step 2

-Harissa Yogurt: Combine greek yogurt and harissa in a small bowl, cover and refrigerate.
+Harissa Yogurt: Combine Greek yogurt and harissa in a small bowl, cover and refrigerate.

 ### Step 3

-Falafel Scontes: In a large bowl, combine TJ's falafel mix, flour, sugar, and baking powder in a large bowl.
+Falafel Scones: In a large bowl, combine TJ's falafel mix, flour, sugar, and baking powder in a large bowl.
 Cut the unsalted butter into the dry ingredients until crumbly, leaving pea sized chunks of butter.
 Set aside.

 ### Step 4